 While investors use IRR to compare properties, you should know its limitations.
 It assumes a stable rental environment and no unexpected repairs.
 The properties you compare should be similar in size, use, and holding period.

-Example: Depending on the specific real estate asset, a typical IRR metric ranges from 10-20%, but can vary widely.
+Depending on the specific real estate asset, a typical IRR metric ranges from 10-20%, but can vary widely.
+It’s another valuable way to gauge whether or not a property is performing well for you.

-Example: The lower the GRM the better, but you can generally expect a GRM to range between 4-8.
+The lower the GRM the better, but you can generally expect a GRM to range between 4-8.
+This will help you evaluate if your potential deal is a good investment, or if a current asset is worth holding on to long-term.

 For financing, most lenders will not finance up to 100% of a property’s value; they want to leave equity in it to protect their investment.
 They express how much of the total purchase price they’re willing to finance in a loan-to-value ratio.